khanshoaib3/minecraft-access/docs/faq.md

 ## How can I contribute to I18N?

-We manage the translation of this mod in [another GitHub repository](https://github.com/khanshoaib3/minecraft-access-i18n#minecraft-access-i18n), take a look.
+We manage the translation of this mod with [Weblate](https://hosted.weblate.org/engage/minecraft-access/), take a look.

 ## Self-help guide for abnormal situations